Canelo Alvarez stripped of IBF title, Oscar de la Hoya outraged

 “But the truth is that I’m now certain they never had any intention of making a deal.
 But instead, they wanted to force us to relinquish Canelo’s belt,” he added.
 “This is an insult to boxing and more importantly an insult to the boxing fans of the world.”

-He said plans to aggressively consider all legal actions possible.
+He said he plans to aggressively consider all legal actions possible.

 Derevyanchenko’s promoter, Lou DiBella, did not comment to ESPN about what went down with Golden Boy, only saying: “I can confirm that we did not reach a deal by the IBF deadline.”